hodquang/se691-conversational-agent/README.md

 -Clone the repository from Github
 Using your terminal or IDE (I used VSCode with Github Extension)
 https://github.com/shaquille-hall/se691-conversational-agent.git

--Add the env.js file
-Download it and place it in the Chatbot folder.
-It is in the slakc channel (removed link due to security reasons)

 -Change Directory to the Folder Cloned to
 cd 'folder installed to'